How to Analyze Your Facebook Ad Results

 If none of these brings up impressions, you may need to increase your budget.

-Low click-through rate: Are your ads getting enough impressions, but no one is clicking?
+You've got a low click-through rate: Are your ads getting enough impressions, but no one is clicking?

 Troubleshoot the audience you’re targeting—are your ad copy and creative relevant to the users you set up to target?
 Have you tried testing multiple variations of the ad copy or image or tested out a video?